baato/java-client/README.md

 ```
 #### 5. To use turn by turn navigation:

- Get the directionResponse from step no 4 and follow the below steps:
+ Get the currentRoute from step no 4 and follow the below steps:

  ```
  String parsedNavigationResponse = BaatoNavigationRoute.getParsedNavResponse(directionResponse, navigationMode);